algosup/2024-2025-project-5-bubble-intermarche-team-3/Documents/WeeklyReports/week1.md

 ## Plan for Next Week

 - Documents
-  - most of these documents will either be finished or started.
-    - Project Charter.
+    - Finish the Project Charter.
-    - Mock up.
+    - Completed the first Mock up version.
-    - Functional.
+    - Star the Functional.

 - Research
     - Search for and organize all necessary images (wine and cheese) for the project.